defridge/Portfolio-2-TDEE-calculator/README.md

 - The website was tested on various screen sizes from Galaxy Fold 280px upwards and is responsive and functions as intended.
 - To test this the webpage was loaded in a browser and using Google Dev Tools was changed to 280px and then the responsive window was dragged to max size.
-- The webpage responded as intended.
+- The web page responded as intended.
 - Some devices the website was tested on outside of Dev Tools were: Iphone 11, Samsung A6, Macbook Air, HP M27fw FHD monitor.

 ### Accessibility